 As your organization becomes more reliant on data and analytics to make informed business decisions, the need to collect and manage data becomes increasingly important.
 That data, when analyzed properly contains invaluable, actionable insights to help optimize your operations.
 Decisions based on data offer opportunities to reduce costs and increase revenue.

-The best cloud solutions enable you to easily collect data from end-users, devices, and internal sources such as sales data and sensors data.
+The best cloud solutions enable you to easily collect data from end-users, devices, and internal sources such as sales data and sensor data.
 Once you store this data in a central repository available to decision-makers they can use it to inform their decisions that improve performance.
 This can significantly reduce the time needed to make business decisions and improve those decisions because they’re based on up-to-date insights.
-For instance, with data from sensors stored in the cloud, and operations team can quickly determine if one machine is working at a higher than average rate, or if a particular machine is operating in a manner that suggests required maintenance.
+For instance, with data from sensors stored in the cloud, an operations team can quickly determine if one machine is working at a higher-than-average rate, or if a particular machine is operating in a manner that suggests required maintenance.

 4. Improved security